software-mansion/scarb/website/docs/registries/overview.md

 ## Packaging and publishing

 If you are interested in learning about the packaging and publishing process, you can read about it [here](./packaging).

+## Custom registry

+Although Scarb uses the official registry by default, you can [host your own](./custom-registry) registry or search for and [use](./custom-registry#using-custom-registry) a community-hosted one instead.